TheHalcyonSavant/VocabularyGame/README.md

 VocabularyGame - Better your elocution
 -----------------------------------------------------
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is a very simple test game that accumulates points based on your correctly guessed choices.
-The question is on the top of the window and you must choose only one from five random choices to proceed to the next question.<br />Testing is the best approach to gain any knowledge and with this game it can't be easier.
+The question is on the top of the window and you must choose only one from five random choices to proceed to the next question.
+Testing is the best approach to gain any knowledge and with this game it can't be easier.

 ####Installation
 1. Download [dictionary.xlsm](dictionary.xlsm?raw=true) to some permanent location on your disk (like My Documents)